awsdocs/aws-cdk-guide/doc_source/testing.md

 ## Snapshot tests<a name="testing_snapshot"></a>

 In *snapshot testing*, you compare the entire synthesized CloudFormation template against a previously\-stored master\.
 This isn't useful in catching regressions, as fine\-grained assertions are, because it applies to the entire template, and things besides code changes can cause small \(or not\-so\-small\) differences in synthesis results\.
-For example, we may update a CDK construct to incorporate a new best pracice, which can cause changes to the synthesized resources or how they're organized, or we might update the CDK Toolkit to report additional metadata\.
+For example, we may update a CDK construct to incorporate a new best practice, which can cause changes to the synthesized resources or how they're organized, or we might update the CDK Toolkit to report additional metadata\.
 Changes to context values can also affect the synthesized template\.

 Snapshot tests can be of great help in refactoring, though, as long as you hold constant all other factors that might affect the synthesized template\.
 You will know immediately if a change you made has unintentionally changed the template\.
 If the change is intentional, simply accept a new master and proceed\.